kuwushagra/kuwushagra.github.io/index.md

 ---
-layout: default
+layout: home
 title: Home | Kushagra's Corner
 yourname: Kushagra
-submessage: *Click the fishes to visit project pages, or just use the Navbar above :)
+submessage: "*Click the fishes to visit project pages, or just use the Navbar above :)"
 ---